 Key Takeaways

-- Price Smart: Set your price using local comps and factors like the roof’s age, tornado risk, and insurance.
+- Price Smart: Set your price using local comps and factors like the roof’s age, regional climate risks, and insurance.

 - Fix Deal Killers First: Tackle issues like moisture, termites, and safety items to get a great deal and avoid issues later.